wpswings/woo-one-click-upsell-funnel/README.txt

 For more details, you can check the full guide [**here**](https://docs.wpswings.com/one-click-upsell-funnel-for-woocommerce/?utm_source=upsell-org-page&utm_medium=referral&utm_campaign=upsell-doc)

-= How many sales funnels can I create with One Click Upsell? =

-With the free version of the One Click Upsell Funnel for WooCommerce, you can create unlimited sales funnels.
-This allows you to set up multiple upsell and downsell offers for different products or categories, giving you flexibility in your sales strategies.

 For more detailed information, you can check the official guide [**here**](https://docs.wpswings.com/one-click-upsell-funnel-for-woocommerce/?utm_source=upsell-org-page&utm_medium=referral&utm_campaign=upsell-doc)